Project management — benefits, methods, and more

 Kanban

-Kanban originated in lean manufacturing but has been widely adopted across various industries.
+Originating from lean manufacturing, Kanban has been adopted across various industries.
 It emphasizes visualizing and optimizing workflows to improve efficiency and productivity.
-In Kanban, work is represented as cards or “kanban” on a visual board, with columns representing different stages of the workflow.
+Work is represented as cards or "kanban" on a visual board, with columns representing different workflow stages.
+Kanban focuses on limiting work in progress (WIP) to reduce bottlenecks and enhance flow.
+It promotes transparency, collaboration, and flexibility, making it a popular choice for teams seeking an adaptable project management approach.

 Scrum

-The product owner is responsible for representing the stakeholders and maintaining the product backlog, while the scrum master facilitates the team's adherence to scrum principles.
-The method promotes adaptability, transparency, and collaboration, with regular reviews and retrospectives to continuously improve the product and the team's processes.
+Scrum is an Agile project management method that emphasizes iterative and incremental development.
+It revolves around self-organizing, cross-functional teams working in short iterations called “sprints.”
+The product owner represents the stakeholders and maintains the product backlog, while the Scrum master facilitates the team’s adherence to Scrum principles.
+Scrum promotes adaptability, transparency, and collaboration, with regular reviews and retrospectives to continuously improve the product and the team’s processes.

-Six sigma
+Six Sigma

 Critical Path

-The Critical Path method is a management strategy for scheduling a project.
-The process calls for identifying every task, determining the time it will take to complete each, and outlining dependencies.
-Independent tasks can be overlapped, but the longest chain of dependent tasks becomes the “critical path” and determines much of the timeline.
+The Critical Path method is a project management strategy for scheduling.
+It involves identifying every task, determining the time required for each, and outlining dependencies.
+The longest chain of dependent tasks becomes the “critical path” and largely determines the project timeline.
+The Critical Path method is ideal for planning project timelines as it helps identify potential bottlenecks, schedule efficient use of resources, and generate a realistic timeline.

 Tips for building a strong project management team

-2. The level of formality in meetings
+- Deciding the degree of formality required in meetings

 Manage projects and deliver measurable results